Universal Approximation with Quadratic Deep Networks: Abstract

 \section{Abstract}

-Recently, deep learning has achieved huge successes in many impotant applications.
+[S U M M A R Y] Recently, deep learning has achieved huge successes in many important applications.
 In our previous studies, we proposed quadratic/second-order neurons and deep quadratic neural networks.
 In a quadratic neuron, the inner product of a vector of data and the corresponding weights in a conventional neuron is replaced with a quadratic function.
-The resultant second-order neuron enjoys an enhanced expressive capability over the conventional neuron.
+The resultant quadratic neuron enjoys an enhanced expressive capability over the conventional neuron.
 However, how quadratic neurons improve the expressing capability of a deep quadratic network has not been studied up to now, preferably in relation to that of a conventional neural network.
-Regarding this, we ask three basic questions in this paper: (1) for the one-hidden-layer network structure, is there any function that a quadratic network can approximate much more efficiently than a conventional network?
+Regarding this, we ask four basic questions in this paper: (1) for the one-hidden-layer network structure, is there any function that a quadratic network can approximate much more efficiently than a conventional network?
 (2) for the same multi-layer network structure, is there any function that can be expressed by a quadratic network but cannot be expressed with conventional neurons in the same structure?
 (3) Does a quadratic network give a new insight into universal approximation?
-Our main contributions are the three theorems shedding light upon these three questions and demonstrating the merits of a quadratic network in terms of expressive efficiency, unique capability, and compact architecture respectively.
+(4) To approximate the same class of functions with the same error bound, is a quantized quadratic network able to enjoy a lower number of weights than a quantized conventional network?
+Our main contributions are the four interconnected theorems shedding light upon these four questions and demonstrating the merits of a quadratic network in terms of expressive efficiency, unique capability, compact architecture and computational capacity respectively.